Premier League betting odds: Latest EPL odds, score predictions, picks

 [ MORE: How to watch Premier League in USA ]

-The Premier League score predictions below are for Matchweek 2 with so many intriguing games and big clashes with Arsenal v.
-Chelsea and West Ham v.
-Leicester City taking center stage.
+The Premier League score predictions below are for Matchweek 3 with so many intriguing games and big clashes with Manchester City v.
+Arsenal and Liverpool v.
+Chelsea taking center stage.

 If you, like me, love to dissect all the games and predict what the score will be and which team will win, I encourage you to get involved in the comments section below.
 Let’s have a bit of fun with these Premier League games.